Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 Family-school partnerships are as critical to student success as classroom teaching itself.
-They have a positive effect on everything from graduation rates to math and reading scores.
+They have a positive effect on everything — from graduation rates to math and reading scores to teacher satisfaction and wellbeing.
 At the start of a new academic year, school districts often put a lot of time and energy toward introducing brand-new family engagement ideas to get parents involved in student learning and school programs.
 While great in intent, adding new programs can be quite challenging, time-consuming, and resource-intensive in practice.

 But school leaders can actually improve home-to-school partnerships without reinventing their entire family engagement toolbox from scratch.
 To create more reciprocal and responsive family involvement practices, schools need only concentrate on existing resources and strategies — rethinking how they already engage parents and engage families to support a child’s education.